jon-heard/obsidian-inline-scripts/README.md

 ## REFERENCE: Settings
 - __Shortcut-files__ - A list of addresses to notes containing shortcut-files.
-    - The "Add file reference" button adds a new textbox for a shortcut-file address.
+    - The "Add file reference" button adds a new entry for a shortcut-file address.
-    - To the right of each shortcut-file textbox are a set of buttons.
+    - To the right of each shortcut-file entry are a set of buttons.
-        - The up and down button let you shift the shortcut-file up and down in the list.
+        - The up and down button let you shift the entry up and down in the list.
-        - The trashcan button lets you delete the textbox.
+        - The trashcan button lets you delete the entry.
 - __Shortcuts__ - A list of shortcuts, which are Test and Expansion string pairs.
-This lets you add individual shortcuts directly, whithout needing a shortcut-file.
+This lets you add individual shortcuts directly, without needing a shortcut-file.
     - The "Add shortcut" button adds a blank entry for a new shortcut to the bottom of the Shortcuts setting.
     - The "Add defaults" button adds the default shortcuts to the end of the Shortcuts setting.
     - To the right of each shortcut entry are a set of buttons.